Read liquid balance-sheet power in one disciplined board

-Leave your email if you want the strongest watchlist changes, liquidity notes, and source updates delivered in one daily email.
+Leave your email if you want the strongest watchlist changes, liquidity notes, and source updates delivered in one disciplined daily email.

 Apple stays on the board because its disclosed cash, equivalents, and marketable securities still make it one of the most visible liquidity stories in the public-company universe.